-- We obtained an understanding of the key processes associated with management's review of the exploration and evaluation asset carrying values; - We obtained evidence that the consolidated entity has current rights to tenure of its area of interest; - We examined the exploration budget for 2017/18 and discussed with management the nature of planned ongoing activities; - We enquired with management, reviewed ASX announcements and minutes of Directors' meetings to ensure that the consolidated entity had not decided to discontinue exploration and evaluation at its area of interest; and - We examined the disclosures made in the financial report.
+- We obtained an understanding of the key processes associated with management's review of the exploration and evaluation asset carrying values; - We obtained evidence that the consolidated entity has current rights to tenure of its area of interest; - We examined the exploration budget for 2018/19 and discussed with management the nature of planned ongoing activities; - We enquired with management, reviewed ASX announcements and minutes of Directors' meetings to ensure that the consolidated entity had not decided to discontinue exploration and evaluation at its area of interest; and - We examined the disclosures made in the financial report.

-Information other than the financial report and auditor's report thereon
+Information Other than the Financial Report and Auditor's Report Thereon

 The directors are responsible for the other information.
-The other information comprises the information included in the consolidated entity's annual report for the year ended 30 June 2017, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the Group's annual report for the year ended 30 June 2018, but does not include the financial report and our auditor's report thereon.